TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/Hardware.md

 ## Processor Design

 > Processor design is the design engineering task of creating a microprocessor, a component of computer hardware.
 [Wikipedia](https://en.wikipedia.org/wiki/Processor_design)

+## MicroProcessor

+> A microprocessor is a computer processor which incorporates the functions of a computer's central processing unit (CPU) on a single integrated circuit (IC), or at most a few integrated circuits.
+The microprocessor is a multipurpose, clock driven, register based, programmable electronic device which accepts digital or binary data as input, processes it according to instructions stored in its memory, and provides results as output.
+Microprocessors contain both combinational logic and sequential digital logic.
+Microprocessors operate on numbers and symbols represented in the binary numeral system.
+[Wikipedia](https://en.wikipedia.org/wiki/Microprocessor)

+### General Purpose Processor

+> General purpose means it is not designed for any specialized purpose

+## MicroController

+> A microcontroller (or MCU, short for microcontroller unit) is a small computer (SoC) on a single integrated circuit containing a processor core, memory, and programmable input/output peripherals.
+Program memory in the form of Ferroelectric RAM, NOR flash or OTP ROM is also often included on chip, as well as a typically small amount of RAM.
+Microcontrollers are designed for embedded applications, in contrast to the microprocessors used in personal computers or other general purpose applications consisting of various discrete chips.
+[Wikipedia](https://en.wikipedia.org/wiki/Microcontroller)

 ## Control Unit